Richard Stöhr: Early life and education

-Stöhr began composing at 6 years old and kept a diary starting at the age of 15.
+Stöhr began composing at the age of six, and started a diary at the age of 15.
 He earned a degree in medicine in 1898, but later entered the Vienna Academy of Music to study composition with Robert Fuchs.
 During this time, he changed his surname from Stern to Stöhr and converted to Christianity.

-In a diary entry from 1898, he wrote:"This was the year the big change occurred.
-Herewith, I have sealed the fate of my future life.
-Now I am a musician, and I carry this responsibility seriously, consciously, and without regret.
-At the same time came the actual change of my name to 'Stöhr,' on which I had decided already in the summer."Heinrich Porges encouraged his musical activities, helping him navigate Viennese musical circles and introducing him to Gustav Mahler, among others.
+In a diary entry from 1898, Stöhr described his decision to pursue music professionally as a decisive turning point, noting both his commitment to composition and his formal adoption of the surname “Stöhr.”

+Heinrich Porges encouraged Stöhr’s musical development and helped introduce him to influential figures in Viennese musical circles.

+He earned a PhD in music in 1903.